Click below to register for the Barnet Clinic or the Virtual Clinic

 The Barnet Clinic

-1) Registration – this includes picking an appointment time and paying the screening fee.
+1) Online Registration – this includes picking an appointment time and paying the screening fee.
 Participants must register no later than 3pm on the day prior to the selected appointment.

 2) Screening Appointment – participants meet with a Jnetics-dedicated NHS genetic counsellor (GC).
 The GC answers any outstanding questions and guides the participant through the consent process.
 The participant then provides a saliva sample.